kyma-incubator/examples/README.md

 Now copy the resulting `personservicekubernetes.p12` file to folder security.

-To test your deployed application connector instace you can also import the personservicekubernetes.p12 file into your Browser and call the url depicted as metadataUrl in the initial pairing response JSON.
-If you are running on locally on Minikube the port of the gateway needs to be determined seperately.
+To test your deployed application connector instance you can also import the personservicekubernetes.p12 file into your Browser and call the url depicted as metadataUrl in the initial pairing response JSON.
+If you are running on locally on Minikube the port of the gateway needs to be determined separately.
 To do this, issue the following command:

 ```
 kubectl -n kyma-system get svc core-nginx-ingress-controller -o 'jsonpath={.spec.ports[?(@.port==443)].nodePort}'
 ```

-The use the resulting port in your URL, e.g.: https://gateway.<clusterhost>:<port>/personservicekubernetes/v1/metadata/services
+The use the resulting port in your URL, e.g.: https://gateway.{clusterhost}:{port}/personservicekubernetes/v1/metadata/services

 ### Reconfigure Person Service